 - Around 1/3 are short story problems, in which you must apply the knowledge you’ve gained in your pre-licensing course to reason through a practical situation

 South Carolina requires a score of 70 to pass each exam.
-The exam consists of two sections:
+The exam consists of a mix of both national and state questions.

 No, questions and topics are randomly scrambled.
 Our students have never reported this to be a problem.